AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

 For more information about the differences in functionality between the two sections, see [Difference between Legacy Resource Planning and Planning](../../resource-mgmt/resource-mgmt-overview/legacy-resource-planning-vs-planning.md)

-The Legacy Resource Estimates section of the Business Case and all the features available at the system level in the Legacy Resource Planning tab are currently deprecated, and will soon be removed from `Adobe Workfront`.
+The Legacy Resource Estimates section of the Business Case and all the features available at the system level in the Legacy Resource Planning tab are currently deprecated, and will soon be removed from Adobe Workfront.

 For this reason, we recommend using the Resource Budgeting section of the Business Case to manage your resources for the project and the Resource Planner to manage your resources system-wide.